 International students must meet visa requirements while studying in New Zealand.
 Information on visa application, variation to visa conditions and rights to employment is available on the Immigration New Zealand website.

 International students are not entitled to publicly funded health services while in New Zealand unless they are a resident or citizen of Australia, or a national of the United Kingdom in New Zealand, or the holder of a temporary permit that is valid for two years or more.
 If a student does not belong to one of these categories and receives medical treatment while in New Zealand, the student will be liable for the full costs of that treatment.

 The School cannot be held responsible for any sickness, injury, damage or loss incurred by the student within the School or on the School’s activities or tours, or place of accommodation.
 Insurance is compulsory by law for all international students and must be confirmed during enrolment.

 International students are advised to take up travel/medical insurance prior to their arrival in New Zealand.
 This gives insurance cover for travel to New Zealand and the cost of medical treatment in New Zealand for the duration of study at the School.
-Depending on illness, medical history and the policy type, a student may receive refund of all or most of medical costs from the insurance organisation.
+Depending on the illness, medical history, and the policy type, a student may receive a refund of all or most of medical costs from the insurance organisation.

 New Zealand is a value-for-money study destination.
 Living costs will depend on your living style and which part of Auckland City you live in.
 Located in Epsom which is central Auckland, it is easy for international students to find accommodation close to the campus, saving their transportation time and expenses.
 Other students would choose to live in the CBD and take public transportation to school.

 For more information on the living costs, please visit the Study in New Zealand website.